MicrosoftDocs/win32/desktop-src/BITSProv/createurlgroup-bitslightweightserverurlgroup.md

 ---
 title: CreateUrlGroup method of the BitsCompactServerUrlGroup class
-description: The CreateUrlGroup method creates a URL group on the host if the URL group was not available earlier. ms.assetid: '12e71079-8f86-4238-bbe1-a80265039d57'
+description: The CreateUrlGroup method creates a URL group on the host if the URL group was not available earlier. ms.assetid: 12e71079-8f86-4238-bbe1-a80265039d57
+keywords:
+- CreateUrlGroup method
+- CreateUrlGroup method, BitsCompactServerUrlGroup class
-keywords: ["CreateUrlGroup method", "CreateUrlGroup method, BitsCompactServerUrlGroup class", "BitsCompactServerUrlGroup class, CreateUrlGroup method"]
+- BitsCompactServerUrlGroup class, CreateUrlGroup method
 topic_type:
 - apiref
 api_name: